The dimensions of accessibility: proximity, opportunities, values: Results

 \section{Results}

 We calculate proximity and opportunity metrics for eighteen cities in the world.

 Figure \ref{fig2:ny_case_study} summarises the results for New York.
-From panels A, B and C, it is evident that there is a positive correlation between proximity and opportunity.
-Still, with room for significant fluctuations - Pearson's correlation coefficient between the logarithms of proximity and opportunity is $0.61$, while it ranges between $0.47$ (Zurich) and $0.83$ (Paris) for the other cities.
+From panels A, B and C, it is evident that there is a positive correlation between proximity and opportunity, as also found in previous studies~\cite{bertolini1999spatial,wu2023node}.
+There is still room for significant fluctuations - Pearson's correlation coefficient between the logarithms of proximity and opportunity is $0.61$, while it ranges between $0.47$ (Zurich) and $0.83$ (Paris) for the other cities.
 The isolated cluster of points in the bottom-left corner of panel C consists of hexagons from which no public transport stops can be accessed within 15 minutes.
-Panels C and D are divided into coloured zones according to the accessibility values.
-People living in the green zone enjoy above-median accessibility in both dimensions, while people living in the other zones experience below-median accessibility in at least one dimension.
+Panels C and D are divided into coloured zones according to the \MOD{median} accessibility values.
+People living in the green zone enjoy above-median accessibility in both dimensions, while people living in the other zones experience below-median accessibility in at least one dimension. \MOD{Across the eighteen cities in our sample, we generally observe that low–proximity, low-opportunity zones concentrate in peripheral belts, although the sharpness of this separation varies from city to city, in line with previous evidence that low-proximity locations are typically found at the urban fringe~\cite{brunoUniversalFrameworkInclusive}.}

 Taking a population-weighted average for each city, we can calculate a single score for the two accessibility metrics, as in the scatter plot of Fig.~\ref{fig3:many_cities}.
 The scores differ for each city, but are still correlated, with denser cities allowing for more proximity and opportunity.
 Paris stands out as the city with the best average access scores in both dimensions, even though the administrative boundaries of Paris are restricted to a very dense and central area of the larger metropolitan area.
 Two US cities stand in the bottom left area, while New York stands out among the best with Berlin, Vienna, Munich and Barcelona.